Camp Flyer 2024

 ERIC PORTER holds a BFA in Acting from The University of Texas, and an MFA in Acting from The American Conservatory Theater and Ohio University .
 He has performed professionally in such Regional Theaters as PCPA Theaterfest, The Utah Shakespeare Festival, The Cleveland Play House, St. Louis Rep., Theatre Arlington in Virginia, Columbus Players Theatre, New York: Manhattan Theatre Club, Lucille Lortel, and Playwrights Horizon, Mr. Porter also worked at Paramount Studios as the assistant to the Senior VP of casting feature films where he worked on Cameron Crowe's “Elizabethtown”.
 He has taught theater arts and coached oral interpretation at the college and high school level for 23 years.
 He is a member of Actor’s Equity the professional actor union and a Diamond Coach in the National Speech and Debate Association.
 He has been coaching speech camps all over the country for the past twenty years, and has coached HI, DI and Duet Acting Champions in Texas and a National DI Champion in 2012.
 Mr. Porter currently teaches Acting, Intro to Theater and Education at Houston Community College and Debate , Speech and Theater at Challenge Early College High School both in Houston.

-REGGIE CHAPMAN is an Educator and Performer from Hattiesburg, MS. He has served as an Assistant/Field Coach at Hattiesburg HS for 7 years and is currently in his first year of serving as Director of Theater.
+REGGIE CHAPMAN is presently the Head Coach at Plano West Senior High School, an Educator and Performer from Hattiesburg, MS where he served as an Assistant/Field Coach at Hattiesburg HS for 7 years.
 As a competitor Reggie claimed 2 Collegiate National Championships; one in Prose Interpretation performing Seventh Birthday written by Kristy Thomas and the other in Duo Interpretation.
 As a coach, he has been blessed to work with some of the most talented students in the country, seeing some of his students go as far winning the National Championship.
 He credits the students’ perseverance, focus and talents for the success that they’ve accomplished.
 When he is not coaching speech and debate, Reggie can be found performing on stages around his city as he was recently appointed the Headline Performer for all major events.
 His love of performance and passion for the Arts continuously pushes him to discover new and inventive ways to push students towards finding their voices in this activity!

 RICHARD SABATUCCI teaches Theater in Arlington ISD.
 In addition to teaching, Richard has coached finalists for NSDA, NIETOC, and TFA tournaments.
 His specialties include DI, HI, Poetry, and DUO.
 He staunchly believes that dogs are better than cats. :-)